mikehoff/test-jupyter-book/documentation/_build/html/_sources/intro.md

 ![Workshop_09_architecture.drawio](./images/Workshop_09_architecture.drawio.png)<br>

-This approach particularly suits use cases where data freshness is a key businesss requirement, like monitoring weather conditions, tracking financial transactions, or analysing Internet of Things (IoT) sensor data (e.g... ).
-As you work through today's exercises, consider how streaming might complement the batch processing patterns you've already learned, and when each approach might be most appropriate for your own orgnasation or project.
+This approach particularly suits use cases where data freshness is a key businesss requirement, like monitoring weather conditions, tracking financial transactions, or analysing Internet of Things (IoT) sensor data (e.g. monitoring vibration sensors on factory equipment that need to detect and report dangerous oscillations within seconds to prevent catastrophic machine failures).

+As you work through today's exercises, consider how streaming might complement the batch processing patterns you've already learned, and when each approach might be most appropriate for your own organisation or even your project.

 ### ⁉️ Should we really be streaming data?